A Huertista issue in Nuevo Laredo

 On 14 April the Huertistas withdrew, having first set fire to the city.

-Any outstanding notes would have been caught up by Carranza's refusal to acknowledge issues made by Huerta's generals.
+Any outstanding notes might have been caught up by Carranza's refusal to acknowledge issues made by Huerta's forces.
+Otherwise, they will have been quickly redeemed by the Tesorería Municipal.